Excidion/spotify_telegram_bot/README.md

     + Once the bot is created he will send you an access **token**.
 Copy this token into the [`config.ini`](config.ini).
 + In the section `TELEGRAM` in the [`config.ini`](config.ini) enter your Telegram username as the `ADMIN`.
 Your Telegram username will look like this: `@username`.
 Leave out the `@` at the beginning.
 + In the section `TELEGRAM` in the [`config.ini`](config.ini) enter a `password`.
 Tell this to your guests, so they can use the bot.
++ In the section `SPOTIFY` in the [`config.ini`](config.ini) enter your spotify username and a link to a spotify playlist that the bot should play from in case the the queue is empty.

 ### On the first start
 You can now start up the bot via `python main.py` from the code directory.